petitparser/dart-petitparser/petitparser/README.md

 - `example/bin/lispweb` contains a web based lisp interpreter.
 - `example/lib/smalltalk` contains a complete Smalltalk grammar.

-Furthermore, there are various open source projects using PetitParser:
+Furthermore, there are numerous open source projects using PetitParser:

 - [Badger](https://github.com/badger-lang/badger) is an experimental programming language.
 - [dart-xml](https://github.com/renggli/dart-xml) is a lightweight library for parsing, traversing, and querying XML documents.